 “Given that steroids have resulted in a 20% increased chance that any particular swing of the player’s bat results in a home run, you would be able to make an attribution statement that, all other things being equal, steroid use had increased the probability of that particular occurrence by 20%.”

-Another important point is that in cases where attribution science tells us that climate change is making a given type of extreme weather more likely, it does not necessarily follow that the chance of experiencing that kind of weather gets incrementally higher each year.
-Natural variability means that we should still expect to see ups and downs from one case to another.
+Another important point is that in cases where attribution science finds that climate change is making a given type of extreme weather more likely, it does not necessarily follow that the chance of experiencing that kind of weather gets incrementally higher each year.
+Natural variability means that there will still be ups and downs in the strength and frequency of extreme events.

 Finally, there is usually a level of confidence attached to attribution results.
 So, while two studies might both find a role for human influence in a given weather event, the signal may be stronger for one than the other.
-For the purposes of this analysis, we have not distinguished between high- and low-confidence results, but you can click through to the study for more details.
+For the purposes of this analysis, the attribution map does not distinguish between high- and low-confidence results, but users can click through to each study for more details.

 Heavy rain and flooding

-Of the 29 studies to look at heavy rainfall and flooding, 45% found human activity had made the event more likely or more severe – a far smaller proportion than for heat-related studies.
+Of the 51 studies to look at rainfall or flooding, 29 (57%) found human activity had made the event more likely or more severe – a far smaller proportion than for heat-related studies.
 Three studies (6%) found that climate change had made the whole event less likely to occur.
 Of the remaining studies on heavy rainfall, 13 (25%) found no evidence of a link to climate change while six (12%) were inconclusive.

 Take the UK, for example.
 While one study found climate change had increased the risk of floods in England and Wales in Autumn 2000 by at least 20% (and even up to 90%), another found little influence on summer rainfall in 2012 (pdf, p36).